How to Start an LLC in Oregon (2025 Guide)

 Wondering how to start an LLC in Oregon?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Oregon Secretary of State ($100 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Oregon Secretary of State.
+The cost to form an LLC in Oregon is $100.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Oregon LLC formation service (recommended).